CHAPTER 10 - MOTIVATING AND REWARDING EMPLOYEES

 _____________________________________________________________________________________

-Dilemma in Management
+_____________________________________________________________________________________Dilemma in Management

 Rewarding Appropriate Behavior

-You have just been hired as a supervisor at the Extreme Travel Agency in Chicago, Illinois.
+SUMMARYYou have just been hired as a supervisor at the Extreme Travel Agency in Chicago, Illinois.
 In this job, customers call you to arrange travel plans.
 Many car rental agencies and hotels frequently run contests for the sales representatives.
 The incentives are attractive enough for you to “steer” customers toward those companies even though it might not be the best or the cheapest for them.
 The programs are viewed as a bonus for your hard work.

 Questions

-1. Is there anything wrong with your doing business with these car rental and hotel firms that offer kickbacks to you?
+1. Is there anything wrong with your doing business with these car rental and hotel firms that offer kickbacks to you?2.
+What ethical issue do you see in this case for (1) you and (2) your customers?

 3. How could your organization design a performance reward system that would encourage you to high levels of bookings, while at the same time not compromising ethical practices and good customer service?